git4rk/ApplicationServeronCloud/maintenanceAndUpdates.md

     Updates all packages to the latest fix pack.
 * **`-noprompt`**

-    Does not prompt for confirmation before updating.
+    Does not prompt for confirmation before it updates.

 #### Syntax examples